mnarrell/datacleaning/README.md

     source("run_analysis.R")

-This will download the source data set, perform the tidying operations as described in the Code Book, and produce the output as a CSV file (./output/merged.csv).
+This will download the source data set, perform the tidying operations as described in the Code Book, and write the merged data frame table to a file. (./output/merged.txt)

 Please examine the Code Book and the comments in the R script for detailed information.